Signed in as:

 4. Inflammatory or Vascular Effects:

-* FQAD is often associated with systemic inflammation or vascular damage, potentially reducing blood flow and oxygen delivery to tissues.
+* FQAD is often associated with systemic inflammation and sometimes possible vascular damage, potentially reducing blood flow and oxygen delivery to tissues.

 5. Altitude Sensitivity: